ncatlab/nlab-content/pages/4869.md

 This is more or less 'by default' as $b(K)$ is defined as a minimum over all [[knot diagram|knot diagrams]].

 #####Remark:
 Why is there the convention  that $b(unknot)= 1$?
-There is a neat result that means that if you know bridge number for [[prime knot|prime knots]] then you can (theoretically) calcuate t for all composite knots.
+There is a neat result that means that if you know bridge number for [[prime knot|prime knots]] then you can (theoretically) calculate it for all composite knots.
 This states the following:
 +-- {: .un_proposition}
 ###### Proposition